-As someone who’s worked remotely for a few years now with different companies—some of which had their work-from-home policy ironed out, and others, not so much…
+As someone who’s worked remotely for a few years now with different companies—some of which had their work-from-home / work-from-anywhere policy ironed out, and others, not so much…

 I would say I’m well versed in the work-from-home life.